vasudhathinks/Personal-Projects/Healthcare_Project/final_proposal/README.md

-This directory contains files and figures that walk through an analysis on 1,000 patients from the MIMIC-III Healthcare dataset as part of a Project Proposal to do while at The Data Incubator.
-Please review the jupyter notebooks (.ipnby files) to walk through the analysis.
+This directory contains files and figures that walk through an analysis on 2,000 patients from the MIMIC-III Healthcare dataset as part of a Project Proposal to do while at The Data Incubator.
+Please review the jupyter notebook (Project Proposal.ipynb) to walk through the analysis.